Reconciling cosmic-ray transport theory with phenomenological models motivated by Milky-Way data: Summary

-If we assume that the current theories of CR scattering are correct and complete, CR observations seem to demand a combination of scattering by self-excited and extrinsic waves.
-The multi-phase nature of the ISM of galaxies independently suggests that CR transport may be multi-modal, i.e. a mix of streaming and diffusion.
+The fact that neither self-confinement theory nor scattering by weak fast-mode turbulence can, on their own, explain CR spectra in the Milky Way suggests two possibilities.
+There is either a yet unidentified process that efficiently scatters CRs with the right energy dependence, or, a combination of scattering by self-excited waves and fast-mode turbulence conspires to mimic the empirically derived CR diffusion coefficient.
+In Section \ref{sec:sc+et} we considered the latter possibility.
+The multi-phase nature of the ISM of galaxies independently suggests that CR transport may be multi-modal, i.e. a mix of streaming and diffusion in turbulence.
 Self-confinement likely operates in regions where the turbulent cascade of scattering waves (e.g., fast modes) is strongly damped, whereas in regions with efficient scattering by turbulence the streaming instability is suppressed.
-In Section \ref{sec:twophase_mw}, we have considered a particular model in which CRs diffuse in the warm ISM due to scattering by the MHD fast-mode cascade, and are self-confined in the coronal regions and the halo (Figure \ref{fig:galaxy_sketch}).
+In Section \ref{sec:two_phase_mw}, we have considered a particular model in which CRs diffuse in the warm ISM due to scattering by the MHD fast-mode cascade, and are self-confined in the coronal regions and the halo (Figure \ref{fig:galaxy_sketch}).
 We have assumed that turbulence in the halo is weak, so that nonlinear Landau damping is the dominant damping of Alfv\'en waves excited by the streaming instability.
 We stress that this particular model belongs to a broader class of possible multi-phase CR propagation models.
 In particular, the exact filling fractions of different phases is likely a function of a number of properties of the galaxy, such as the local gas surface density and star formation rate surface density, which set the cooling rates and supernovae heating rate.
 This will in turn modify CR propagation.
-The purpose of the model considered in this work is to demonstrate that a relatively simple model of multi-phase CR transport can in principle explain some of the main trends observed in CR spectra in the solar neighbourhood (Figure \ref{fig:bc} and Figure \ref{fig:vars}).
-These trends are difficult to explain using only self-confinement theory (Section \ref{sec:self-confinement} and, e.g., dashed line in Figure \ref{fig:bc}) or only scattering by MHD turbulence (Section \ref{sec:turb}, Figure \ref{fig:kappa_turb} and the green line in Figure \ref{fig:vars}).
-However, we note the caveat that the multi-phase propagation model studied here requires some fine-tuning of plasma parameters, and relies on a weak fast-mode cascade whose existence remains uncertain (see Section \ref{sec:weak_shocks}).
+The purpose of the model considered in this work is to demonstrate that a relatively simple model of multi-phase CR transport can in principle explain some of the main trends observed in CR spectra in the solar neighbourhood (Figure \ref{fig:bc} and Figure \ref{fig:vars}), but that significant fine-tuning of plasma parameters is needed.
+These trends are difficult to explain using only self-confinement theory (Section \ref{sec:sc} and, e.g., dashed line in Figure \ref{fig:bc}) or only scattering by MHD turbulence (Section \ref{sec:turb}, Figure \ref{fig:kappa_turb} and the green line in Figure \ref{fig:vars}).